JesperNielsen99/Projectcalculationtool/Contribute.md

 - An IDE installed like VSCode, IntelliJ, or other.
 - Knowledge of SQL database and how to use it and send/retrive data from it.
 - MySQL Workbench.
+- Microsoft teams: This is our platform where we keep contact and you will be added to our group chat.

 ## Setup